Skip to content

 Usage Advice

-Consistency: agree on indentation, key order, and schema within the team
+Consistency: agree on indentation, key order, and schema outside this formatter; this page checks syntax, not business rules

 Backup before sorting: sorting changes key order and cannot be auto-reverted; copy a backup first